Jeraarts/FMDataAPIOAuthConnector/README.md

 REQUIREMENTS

-- A FileMaker Server of minimum version 16.
+- A FileMaker Server 16 or higher installation.
 - PHP version 5.6 or higher must be installed.
 - The PHP curl extension must be enabled.
 - At least 1 OAuth Provider must be configured in the FileMaker Server Admin Console.